Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Adversarial Self-Training

 \subsection{Supervised Learning and Self-Training}

-As suggested by the generalization bound in Theorem~\ref{theorem:KL}, beside the KL-divergence, we also need to minimize the empirical learning error and the distance between the optimal labeling functions.
-For the empirical multi-task learning error, we can directly minimize it by parameterizing hypothesis $h$ function $\psi$: \begin{linenomath}
+As suggested by the generalization bound in Theorem~\ref{theorem:KL}, we also need to minimize the empirical learning error and the distance between the optimal labeling functions.
+For the empirical multi-task learning error, we can directly minimize it by parameterizing hypothesis $h$ with function $\psi$: \begin{linenomath}